 CLA Degree Requirements

 Requirements for a CLA degree vary slightly depending on the program you choose to follow.
 All students are required to complete liberal education requirements as the basis of their degree program.
-All BA and BIS degrees, regardless of major, and the BFA degree for art majors, require students to complete CLA's second language requirement.
+All BA and BIS degrees, regardless of major, require students to complete CLA's second language requirement.

 A minimum 2.0 GPA is required in your University of Minnesota coursework overall.
 Each semester, the college publicly recognizes superior academic performance through the Dean's List.
 If your cumulative or term GPA falls below 2.0 you will be placed on academic probation.
 You need to take an average of 15 credits each semester (and a minimum of 13 credits per term) to graduate in four years.